Echinacea has been long used to fight colds and infections, and many experts recommend its use. It is one of the most popular supplements in the U.S.

 - Risks.
 Although rarely, echinacea can cause allergic reactions.
 Some can be serious.
 If you have asthma or an allergy to certain plants and flowers -- like ragweed, chrysanthemums, marigolds, or daisies -- be cautious when using echinacea.
 Taking echinacea by injection is dangerous.
 Check with a doctor before using echinacea if you have an autoimmune disease like lupus, rheumatoid arthritis, MS, or if you have HIV.

 - Interactions.
 If you take any drugs regularly -- particularly drugs that suppress the immune system -- talk to your doctor before you start using echinacea supplements.
-There is also some concern that echinacea could cause liver problems in people who are also taking certain painkillers (like Tylenol), antidepressants, blood thinners, sedatives, and other drugs.
+There is also some concern that echinacea could cause liver problems in people who are also taking certain painkillers like acetaminophen (Tylenol), antidepressants, blood thinners, sedatives, and other drugs.